- I. Privacy Principles

 - request that your personal information is corrected if you believe it is incorrect, incomplete or inaccurate;

-- request that we erase your personal information in the following circumstances:
+- request that we erase your personal information, in any circumstances, without any justification.

-- ask us to restrict our data processing activities where you consider that:
+- ask us to restrict our data processing activities.

 - request a copy of certain personal information that you have provided to us in a commonly used electronic format.
 This right relates to personal information that you have provided to us that we need in order to perform our agreement with you and personal information where we are relying on consent to process your personal information;